Cycling-British team's title defence ends early after Tanfield crash | Sports-Games

 Cycling-British team's title defence ends early after Tanfield crash

-World champions Britain were knocked out in the qualifiers of the men's team pursuit at the UCI Cycling World Championships on Thursday, following a Charlie Tanfield crash.
-His crash meant Britain did not finish.
-Belgium, China, Switzerland, the United States and Spain failed to qualify.
+World champion Britain was knocked out in the qualifiers of the men's team pursuit at the UCI Cycling World Championships on Thursday, following a Charlie Tanfield crash.
+Tanfield, who also crashed during the Tokyo Olympics, suffered a big crash after his bike went from under him as he attempted to keep up with Dan Bigham and Ethan Vernon.

+World champion Britain was knocked out in the qualifiers of the men's team pursuit at the UCI Cycling World Championships on Thursday, following a Charlie Tanfield crash.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)